MythicalMAxX/CodeGrills-VinamraYadav/README.md

 1. **Rate Limiting**: Random delays between requests to avoid being blocked
 2. **Multithreading**: Optional threading for faster processing
 3. **Comprehensive Logging**: Detailed logs for monitoring and debugging
-4. **Validation Tool**: Script to analyze and validate the crawler results # CodeGrills-VinamraYadav
+4. **Validation Tool**: Script to analyze and validate the crawler results
+5. **Web Interface**: Visual application for easy configuration and result viewing